Chapter 28 BWV 91 Gelobet seist du, Jesu Christ

 The twenty-seventh cantata of the cycle for Christmas Day.

 The title says it all.
 What else should the good Christian do at Christmas but acknowledge and praise his Saviour?
-This cantata was written for Christmas day 1724, the first that Bach composed for this important occasion since his appointment as cantor.
+This cantata was written for Christmas day 1724, the first that Bach composed anew for this important occasion at Leipzig.
 Scholars may wish to compare it with other examples of Bach's celebrations of this occasion.

 The earliest surviving is C 63 written in Weimar for Christmas Day 1714, exactly a decade earlier.
 That was certainly a work clearly designed to impress.
 It begins and ends with choruses of mammoth proportions and an orchestra, including the relatively rare use of four trumpets with timpani, three oboes and bassoon.
 The oboe obbligato to the third movement, a duet between bass and soprano, demonstrates just how adept Bach, still in his twenties, had become at producing extended, organic melodies of entrancing beauty.

-There is no new Christmas Day cantata for the first Leipzig cycle; Bach thought highly enough of C 63 to reuse it.
+There was no new Christmas Day cantata for the first Leipzig cycle; Bach thought highly enough of C 63 to reuse it.
 C 110 fulfills the function in the third cycle.
 Like 63 it is written for large forces with three trumpets, flutes, oboes, timpani and bassoons adding to the strings.
-C 197(a) probably composed for Christmas 1728 is incomplete and seems to have been written for smaller forces (flutes, oboes d' amore and strings) but the opening chorus has been lost so it is possible that trumpets and drums may also have been called upon.
+C 197a, probably composed for Christmas 1728, is incomplete and seems to have been written for smaller forces (flutes, oboes d' amore and strings) but the opening chorus has been lost so it is possible that trumpets and drums may also have been called upon.

 It seems that C 91 sits somewhere between the monumental and personal expressions of the Christmas message, both of which Bach was adept at portraying.
 It is not a long work; even the opening chorus is unlikely to last more than about three minutes in performance.
 By far the most extended is the penultimate movement, an exquisite duet for soprano and alto, which lasts for almost as long as the rest of the cantata!
 Nor does Bach call upon the ceremonial trumpets which he had done before and would do again.
 This time two horns, reminiscent of the first Brandenburg Concerto, suffice as the instruments of ritual grandeur and celebration.
 They are reinforced by timpani, three oboes and the usual strings and continuo.